Firstly, welcome to our blog on product manager careers.

 The majority of roles in product management in the UK in the tech industry where apps and services are online.

-Also, keep an eye on our careers blog page for a more detailed look at different top jobs in the UK.
+Keep an eye on our careers blog page for a more detailed look at different top jobs in the UK.